ScottWales/swc-climatedata/_episodes/06-publishing.md

 When you apply for a grant from the ARC you may need to provide a data management plan, which provides information on where your data is stored and how it's made available to other researchers

+Institutions also require data management plans, especially for students - thesis related data needs to be kept in an institutional archive for a number of years after graduation

 #### Resources